Eclipse-SDV-Hackathon-Chapter-Three/tide/README.md

 ## Team Name / Tagline
 *Brief catchy tagline or team name*

+*create a sheet of paper with your team name on the desk.
+Feel free to include a picture representing your team*

 ## Team Members
 | Name | GitHub Handle | Role(s) |
 |-------|---------------|---------|